Eukon05/swiftly/README.md

   "bankName": "ING"
 }
 ```
-All fields specified above CANNOT BE NULL OR EMPTY, except for the address field.
+All fields specified above CANNOT BE NULL OR EMPTY.
 Swift code must be between 8 and 11 chars. long, countryISO2 must be 2 chars. long and represent a real country.

 Failing to meet these requirements will result in an error message (depending on the mistakes):